Firzovik Detachment

 The Firzovik Detachment of the Ottoman Empire (Turkish: Firzovik Müfrezesi) was one of the detachments under the command of the Ottoman Vardar Army of the Western Army.
-It was formed in Firzovik (present day: Uroševac) area during the First Balkan War.
+It was formed in the Firzovik (present-day Uroševac) area during the First Balkan War.

 Balkan Wars

 Order of battle, October 19, 1912

 On October 19, 1912, the detachment was structured as follows: